Igosuki/Igosuki/README.md

 **About me**

-CTO/Software engineer based in Paris, have mostly worked on scalable platforms for real time predictive AI.
+CTO/Software engineer based in Paris, have mostly worked on scalable platforms for real time services using predictive AI.

+Currently refactoring the world of offline data @DinMo(https://dinmo.com)

 I commit on open source when I have time for others, or a useful project to contribute.

-If you find my content useful, feel free to buy me a coffee ;)

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/igosuki)